 The last step can be to introduce more than one type of brick, but it may be wise to find compatible sizes and textures.
 However, it is important to note that the more varieties of brick blended together, will be considerably more unique and may be difficult to repeat in the future.

-In regards to texture, one could use a smooth brick, it could be a wire cutter, a border texture, bracket to the vertical scratch brick, or it could be tree bark looking brick with a bark texture.
+In regards to texture, one could use a smooth brick, it could be a wire cut (also known as a velour texture), vertical scratch brick, or it could be tree bark looking brick called a bark texture.
 There are a lot of different textures, and sometimes you will see them mixed together.
-But, ideally, the brick itself is exactly the same with only a different outside texture, which when blended together creates a new pattern or blended look..
+But, ideally, the brick itself is exactly the same with only a different outside texture, which when blended together creates a new pattern or blended look.

-Foster has seen many different ratios commonly used on brick textures within a project.
+Foster has seen many ratios commonly used with different brick colors.
 Sometimes it could be something simple like two variants and a 70:30 or 80:20 ratio.
 A lot of times people like to use three variants with a 60:20:20 ratio.
 However, sometimes people run out of ideas and are haphazardly choosing from the available stock in the yard to add up to 100 percent!
 In these instances, people come up short with the bricks they need, and at 80% are still asking themselves, “what else do I need?”.
 This is when they just pick something else to get to 100 percent.
 Now, they are working with a ratio of 40:20:20:20, which can come up pretty busy.
 Watch out for that!